 As a seller, you need to decide what is more important, time, or money.
 If you’re in a rush to sell by a specific date, then you need to price more aggressively.
 Consider a price drop of 5% or even 10%+.
 But if you can afford to wait then, you might get lucky.
 However, don’t count too much on it; unless there’s something spectacular and unique about your home, it will be difficult finding a buyer without some price adjustments.
 Also, don’t be too surprised by the low offers coming in.
 The market now is encouraging buyers to make low-ball offers.

 Prep your home and consider home staging

-While in a seller’s market you might be able to get away with selling a property for top dollar in an as-is condition.
+While in a seller’s market, you might be able to get away with selling a property for top dollar in an as-is condition.
 But when you’re in a buyer’s market, you need to go the extra mile to make your property stand out.
 Make it the best looking home on the block.
 Home staging might seem like an unnecessary risk, but it’s one of the best ways of getting offers faster.
 It might even be worth hiring a professional staging company to ensure you get the right look.